 Table of Contents

 Whether entering for the trek from Lukla is not only the way.
 There are other entries too as from Jiri and Salleri with driving.
 Trekking to the Everest base camp gives you beautiful memories of big snow-capped mountains, landscape, wildlife and more others.
 You should know about accommodation facilities, packing list, internet service, itinerary, difficulties level and more but still, no idea about those things and no one has told you.
-So, check it out some Everest base camp trekking tips are here.
+So, check out some Everest base camp trekking tips here.

-Pack Well - Everest Base Camp Trekking Tips
+Everest Base Camp Trek Gear Tips

-The main thing that you should be careful while packing your stuff for the trek.
-You are going to start your trek with a small flight to Lukla so there is weight limitation.
+The main thing is that you should be careful while packing your stuff for the trek.
+You are going to start your trek with a small flight to Lukla so there is a weight limitation.
 You only can take 15kg of weight including your hand luggage.
 You can pay an extra amount if it is overloaded but if the load limitation of the plane goes over; it will be difficult for the flight.
-You may fly on one plane and your bag will put in another sometimes.
-There are a lot of flight cancellation so if your flight would be able to land at Lukla but the plane with your bag would be cancelled, then you will have no equipment.
+You may fly on one plane and your bag will be put in another sometimes.
+There are a lot of flight cancellations so if your flight would be able to land at Lukla but the plane with your bag would be cancelled, then you will have no equipment.

 We suggest packing only the things that you really need on the trek.
 You can buy your daily usages things in Namche Bazaar to minimize the limitation of your luggage.
 Also, there will be one porter between two people so one porter will carry about 20kg.

-Safety And Security - Everest Base Camp Trekking Tips
+Everest Base Camp Safety Tips

 You will see some groups of Yak, Jopke and Mule carrying loads.
 Seeing them, you should be interested to take pictures of them.
 Check the spot if it is safe or not first and you should not have any idea how quickly they will arrive at you.
-If you encounter with them, always try to stand on the safe zone if the load push you then will not fall down.
+If you encounter them, always try to stand in the safe zone if the load push you then will not fall down.
 Not only in the case of animals, has it applied to local porters who are with big loads.
 Also, check well on the trail while you will be walking.
-There will be some wild mountain goats and yak walking above the trekking trail, there might stone falling by them sometimes.
+There will be some wild mountain goats and yak walking above the trekking trail, there might be stones falling by them sometimes.

 The Everest base camp trek goes through the Sagarmatha National Park.
 This is a natural world heritage site of UNESCO in Nepal.
 There are lots of wild animals and some are endangered.
 You will see them closer to the trekking trail walking around.
 Just see them but don’t do any activities that violet.